Oil rebounds on Trump health update, Norway shutdowns

 The reduction in Norwegian production was mainly balanced by rising output in Libya, analysts said.

-Libyan oil production has increased to 290,000 bpd, a source told Reuters on Monday, almost three times more than its output during a blockade that began in January and ended in September.
+Libyan oil production has increased to 290,000 barrels per day, a source told Reuters on Monday, almost three times more than its output during a blockade that began in January and ended in September.

-Reporting by Bozorgmehr Sharafedin in London; Additional reporting by Florence Tan in Singapore; Editing by Jan Harvey and Steve Orlofsky
+Reporting by Bozorgmehr Sharafedin in London; Additional reporting by Florence Tan in Singapore; Editing by Steve Orlofsky and Mark Potter

 Our Standards: The Thomson Reuters Trust Principles.